jio-gl/Cerebras_Coder_Agent/README.md

 # Coder Agent

 A minimalistic coding agent using OpenRouter API and Cerebras provider for LLM API calls.
-This agent is inspired by Cursor's coding agent but designed to be simpler and more focused.
+The agent's primary feature is its ability to self-rewrite and improve its own codebase, making it a truly evolving system.
+While inspired by Cursor's coding agent, it's designed with self-improvement as its core capability.

+## Key Feature: Self-Rewrite

+The agent's most powerful feature is its ability to rewrite and improve itself.
+Through a sophisticated process, it:
+1. Analyzes its current implementation
+2. Generates improved specifications
+3. Creates a new version with enhancements
+4. Validates the new version through comprehensive testing
+5. Ensures backward compatibility

+This self-improvement cycle allows the agent to evolve and adapt to new requirements while maintaining stability.

-## Features
+## Additional Features

 - Ask questions about your codebase
-- Make changes to your codebase through natural language prompts
+- Make changes through natural language prompts
-- Self-rewrite capability to improve itself
 - Language-agnostic code analysis and modification
 - Automatic command execution and iteration
 - Interactive mode for manual confirmation of changes